Do you know the health benefits of mouthwash?

 Now that we know the cosmetic and social reasons to use mouthwash, you might be wondering what the medical ones are.
 According to James Jacobs, D.D.S., there are plenty.
 The dentist wrote an article for Everyday Health in which he said that using mouthwash is an important part of an oral health routine.

 Mouthwash reduces a person's risk of periodontal disease, tooth decay and dry mouth, making it an extremely useful tool.
 These rinses work to attack bad breath bacteria in the mouth that cause dental health problems, and mouthwash can reach parts of the mouth that toothbrushes cannot.

 While brushing only cleans the surfaces of the teeth, mouthwash can get in between teeth and help reach hard-to-reach bacteria while simultaneously eliminating bad breath.

 Reducing the risk of gum disease and other dental health issues is extremely important, yet many people don't seem to realize this, which may be why they're not using mouthwash.

 According to the ADA survey, 37 percent of individuals were unaware that oral health issues have been associated with an increased risk of stroke, heart disease and diabetes.
 This is because bacteria in the mouth can grow so out-of-control that it may enter the bloodstream and affect other parts of the body.
-However, the right mouthwash can help eliminate the bacteria and keep it from spreading.
+However, the right mouthwash can help attack the bacteria and keep it from spreading.